spryker/spryker-docs/docs/scos/user/features/202108.0/product-labels-feature-overview.md

 </details>

 When creating a product label, a Back Office user selects a design by entering its name as a **Front-end Reference**.
-See [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html) to learn more.
+To learn more, see [Creating product labels](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-labels/creating-product-labels.html)

 If the product label designs shipped by default are not sufficient for your project, a developer can create new HTML classes to use as a Front-end Reference.